Moises5970/Moises5970/README.md

 - 👋 Hi, I'm @Moises5970
 - 👀 I'm interested in programming and music.
 - 🌱 I'm currently studying software development.
-- 😄 Pronouns: Moy; PepeMoy.
+- 😄 Nicknames: Moy; PepeMoy.

 <!---
 Moises5970/Moises5970 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.